thirdweb-dev/typescript-sdk/docs/sdk.edition.md

 ## Edition class

-Setup a collection of one-of-one NFTs that are minted as users claim them.
+Create a collection of NFTs that lets you mint multiple copies of each NFT.

 <b>Signature:</b>